jzohrab/roti/README.md

 # Roti

-A tool for poem memorization following the ideas at
+A simple javascript/html tool for poem memorization following the ideas at https://discover.hubpages.com/literature/How-To-Memorize-A-Poem.

-TODO reference here
+That page is worth reading, but here's a rough summary:

+* Read one line aloud, and then try to repeat it aloud from memory.
+If you succeed, go to the next line, and so on until you reach the end.
+* Starting again, read two lines, and repeat aloud.
+Then the next two, and so on ...
+* Repeat the process with three, four, five, and six lines.
+* Then try to do the whole thing from memory, and then take a break and sleep on it.

-**Demo is running at https://jzohrab.github.io/TODO/**
+This project is running at https://jzohrab.github.io/roti/, courtesy of GitHub.
+(Thank you, GitHub.)

 # Development